camunda/camunda-docs-manual/content/installation/full/glassfish/manual.md

 </div>

-This section will describe how you can install the camunda BPM platform on a vanilla [Glassfish 3.1](http://glassfish.java.net/), if you are not able to use the pre-packaged Glassfish distribution.
-Regardless, we recommend that you [download a Glassfish 3.1 distribution](http://camunda.org/download/) to use the required modules.

 # Setup

 Before you can install the Camunda components, you need to perform a number of required setup steps.

 ## Create the Database Schema